mixxxdj/manual/source/hardware/controllers/yaeltex_minimixxx.rst

 The main gain layer is useful for adjusting main and headphone output levels.
+When active, the encoders turn light green and light yellow.

 ==================  ================  ========================  ========================================
 Encoder             Category          Action                    Function